Clubs

 The Korean American Student Association (KASA) aims to provide friendly support, a chance for bonding, and for all students interested in Korean culture.
 Students enrolled in KASA will learn beautiful Korean cultures and interact through various game activities, Korean food, drama, songs, and celebrating Korean anniversaries.

-Moderator: Mrs. Sigrid Jacobsen
+Moderator: Mrs. Megan Brody

 LATINX STUDENT UNION (LSU)